Gauravbtc/ror-ecr/README.md

 ```
 docker-compose up
 ```
-STEP 6: Run application
+STEP 6: check application

-check http://localhost in your broswer
+check this url: http://localhost in your broswer

 ###### For Databse creation
 ```